 Even if you have a lot of experience as a designer or architect, it doesn’t mean you’ll pass the exam with flying colors.

-Some people who take the exam underestimate how difficult it will be, and they rely on their years of experience as designers or architects.
+Some test takers underestimate how challenging the practicum exam can be, and they rely on their years of experience as designers or architects.
 As a result, they assume they don’t need to study.
 Unfortunately, many of these people fail.

 You can’t walk into the exam assuming you already know the “right” way to solve the problems – you need to know and understand the codes the exam uses and what the test designers want you to do.

 Use your work experience to relate to what you’re learning and reviewing, and don’t assume you already know all the answers.
-You’ll learn a lot from the people in your study group if you keep an open mind and consistently stay in “learner’s mindset” mode.
+You’ll learn the most from the people in your study group if you keep an open mind and consistently stay in “learner’s mindset” mode.

 What's Non-negotiable?